Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 # Migration CLI

-The [Xperience by Kentico: Kentico Migration Tool](/README.md) transfers content and other data from **Kentico Xperience 13**, **Kentico 12** or **Kentico 11** to **Xperience by Kentico**.
+The [Xperience by Kentico: Migration Tool](/README.md) transfers content and other data from **Kentico Xperience 13**, **Kentico 12** or **Kentico 11** to **Xperience by Kentico**.

 The migration is performed by running a command for the .NET CLI.

 ## Set up the source instance

-The source instance of Kentico must **not** use a [separated contact management database](https://docs.kentico.com/x/4giRBg), it is recommended that you [rejoin the contact management database](https://docs.kentico.com/x/5giRBg) before proceeding with the migration.
+The source instance must **not** use a [separated contact management database](https://docs.kentico.com/x/4giRBg), it is recommended that you [rejoin the contact management database](https://docs.kentico.com/x/5giRBg) before proceeding with the migration.

 ## Set up the target instance